 The Board finds that American and US Airways are operating as a single transportation system for representation purposes under the RLA.
-Accordingly, the Association's application in NMB File No. CR-7121 is converted to NMB Case No. R-7395.
+Accordingly, the application filed by APFA and AFA in NMB File No. CR-7126 is converted to NMB Case No. R-7401.
 Pursuant to Manual Section 19.6, the investigation will proceed to address the representation of these crafts or classes.
-The Incumbent and any Intervenor have 30 days from the date of this determination to file an application supported by a showing of interest of at least 50 percent of the single transportation system in accordance with Manual Sections 19.601 and 19.602.
+Any Intervenor has 30 days from the date of this determination to file an application supported by a showing of interest of at least 50% of the single transportation system in accordance with Manual Sections 19.601 and 19.603.
 The participants are reminded that under Manual Section 19.7, existing certifications remain in effect until the Board issues a new certification or dismissal.